Skip to main content

 Schweinshaxe

-Roasted pork knuckle with crispy crackling skin and tender meat inside.
-Bavarian specialty typically served with sauerkraut and dumplings.
-Best enjoyed in Munich's traditional beer halls.
+Roasted pork knuckle, crackling skin outside and tender meat within.
+A Bavarian classic served with sauerkraut and dumplings, and at its best in Munich's old beer halls.

 Kartoffelsalat